 Assessing The Health Of Your Business: The Art And Science Of Accounting

 It pays to do things twice in accounting.
-Italian friar Luca Piacoli established that when he published the first book on double-entry bookkeeping in 1494.
+Italian friar Luca Pacioli established that when he published the first book on double-entry bookkeeping in 1494.
 The practice is still being used today.
-Like Piacoli, who was well versed in a wide range of subjects, the art and science of accounting is all about timing and balance.
+Like Pacioli, who was well versed in a wide range of subjects, the art and science of accounting is all about timing and balance.

 Double-entry bookkeeping, which requires two-sides to every journal entry, gave birth to the income statement and balance sheet.
 Together with the cash-flow statement, they create a financial reporting system that keeps your books in equilibrium.

 Before we explore just how this triad works, let’s review the 500 year-old profession.

 It Takes Two